-I painted the frame with turquoise paint that I mixed myself.
+I mixed the turquoise paint myself from paints I had on hand.
 I love combining paint colors I have on hand to make a brand new never before seen color!

-I repainted with the chalkboard paint and then I distressed the turquoise frame by the wet method.
-I used the wet shop towels and rubbed the paint off.
+I repainted with the chalkboard paint and then I distressed the turquoise frame using the wet distress method.
+I used wet shop towels like you buy in the canister at home improvement stores and rubbed the paint off.
 You have to do this just after the paint dries.
 Don’t wait too long.

 This is what happens in the workshop when I break into a sweat from hard work.
 I take a pair of scissors and attack my work pants.
 That’s one way to cool off.
 The JTS just looked at me like I was crazy.

-The turquoise chalkboard craft project is hanging in the granddaughters bedroom at our house.
+The turquoise chalkboard is hanging in the granddaughters bedroom at our house.
 Looks great with those cute little necklaces hanging from the knobs.

-The cute little knobs for hangers came from Hobby Lobby.
+The little knobs I used for hangers came from Hobby Lobby.
 I drilled holes in the frame for the knobs.
 Easy.